 However, factors in some cases could change the deadline to file a speeding accident claim.
 You should never assume that you have three years to file a claim.
 It is in your best interest to talk with a speeding accident attorney in Baltimore as soon as possible after a crash.

-Contact Our Baltimore Speeding Accidents Lawyer for More Information
+Contact Our Baltimore Car Accident Law Firm for More Information

 Waiting too long to contact an attorney could hurt your case.
 Do not jeopardize your claim by trying to handle the insurance company alone or waiting to talk with a lawyer.